Danny-607/quoting-system/README.md

 Ensure to setup your database correctly within the .env file as well as a mailing system such as mailtrap.io to allow for the mailing functionality of the project to be used.

+This project was built using MYSQL for the database.

 To run the codeception tests use this command: php vendor/bin/codecept run --steps